AirTag for Construction Tools

 Jobsite geofencing for tools

-Layer a second geofence around the shop or yard to confirm return.
-An alert fires when a tool comes home, giving you automatic inventory confirmation without running a manual tool count.
+A second geofence around the shop or yard fires an alert when a tool comes home — automatic inventory confirmation without running a manual tool count at end of day.

-For larger job sites with multiple staging areas, a tighter boundary around the secure trailer plus a looser boundary around the site helps surface "tool on-site but outside the secure zone" events — often the precursor to loss.
+On larger jobsites, a tighter boundary around the secure trailer inside the looser site boundary surfaces "tool on-site but outside the secure zone" events — often the precursor to loss.

 Stolen tool recovery with AirTag location history